nypublicradio/gothamist-web-client/README.md

 ## Notes

+### node gyp error on older Macs

+Upgrade your operating system to at least Catalina

+Install xcode from the app store (must be from the app store, not from cli)

 ### `store.queryRecord('article')` throws a 404

 Use `queryRecord` to retrieve a piece of **primary** content, such as for an article detail view.
 The presumption in this case is that browser URL contains a piece of uniquely identifying information, like a `slug` or an `id`.